-

 What can I do as a parent to get involved in the Dual Language program?

 There are many things that parents can do to be involved within the program.
 Parents can volunteer within the classrooms, attend parent events, and promote their children’s learning of a second language.
-They can also join the Bilingual Parent Advisory Committee.
-This committee meets at least four times a year to support parental involvement in the classroom, school, district and community.

 What can I do to support my child with homework at home?